nim-lang/nimble/developers.markdown

 ``SkipExt = "nim"`` in your .babel file, unless you intend for your package to be a binary/library combo which is fine.

 Dependencies are automatically installed before building.
+Before publishing your package you should ensure that the dependencies you specified are correct.
+You can do this by running ``babel build`` or ``babel install`` in the directory of your package.

-## Hybrids
+### Hybrids

 One thing to note about library and binary package hybrids is that your binary will most likely share the name of the package.
 This will mean that you will